deadlydog/Template.NewGitRepo/docs/Contributing.md

 If you open an issue, please:

 - Indicate whether it is a bug or feature enhancement.
-- Provide a detailed description, including:
+- For bugs, provide a detailed description, including:
-  - any error messages
+  - any error messages and reproduction steps
   - log output or files
   - screenshots, gifs, or videos
+  - example code

 ## Why is it like this?